 Because of the difficulty in identifying the logical form of an argument, and the potential deviation of logical form from grammatical form in ordinary language, contemporary logicians typically make use of artificial logical languages in which logical form and grammatical form coincide.
-In these artificial languages, certain symbols, similar to those used in mathematics, are used to represent those elements of form analogous to ordinary English words such as “all”, “not”, “or”, “and”, etc. The use of an artifically constructed language makes it easier to specify a set of rules that determine whether or not a given argument is valid or invalid.
-Hence, the study of which deductive argument forms are valid and which are invalid is often called “formal logic” or “symbolic logic”.
+In these artificial languages, certain symbols, similar to those used in mathematics, are used to represent those elements of form analogous to ordinary English words such as “all”, “not”, “or”, “and”, and so forth.
+The use of an artificially constructed language makes it easier to specify a set of rules that determine whether or not a given argument is valid or invalid.
+Hence, the study of which deductive argument forms are valid and which are invalid is often called “formal logic” or “symbolic logic.”

 In short, a deductive argument must be evaluated in two ways.
 First, one must ask if the premises provide support for the conclusion by examing the form of the argument.
 If they do, then the argument is valid.
 Then, one must ask whether the premises are true or false in actuality.
 Only if an argument passes both these tests is it sound.
 However, if an argument does not pass these tests, its conclusion may still be true, despite that no support for its truth is given by the argument.

 Note: there are other, related, uses of these words that are found within more advanced mathematical logic.
 In that context, a formula (on its own) written in a logical language is said to be valid if it comes out as true (or “satisfied”) under all admissible or standard assignments of meaning to that formula within the intended semantics for the logical language.
 Moreover, an axiomatic logical calculus (in its entirety) is said to be sound if and only if all theorems derivable from the axioms of the logical calculus are semantically valid in the sense just described.